 At the time of submission of the application for orphan designation, clinical trials in patients with idiopathic pulmonary fibrosis were ongoing.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted a positive opinion on 11 June 2008 recommending the granting of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 11 June 2008 recommending the granting of this designation.

 - Opinions on orphan medicinal product designations are based on the following three criteria: